Back to work

 Eye-tracking

-Integrating eye-tracking SDKs to capture gaze data and surface it as live heatmaps.
+Integrating eye-tracking on HP Reverb and Varjo headsets to capture gaze data and surface it as live heatmaps.

 05